DHTMLX/docs-suite/docs/pagination/api/pagination_getpage_method.md

 @signature: {'getPage(): number;'}

 @returns:
-The index of the active page.
+A number with the index of the active page.

 @example:
 const pageIndex = pagination.getPage();